scality/Zenko/docs/docsource/operation/Dashboards/Grafana.rst

 To enable application-level Grafana:

 1. Open the options.yaml file for editing.
-Though it may be located anywhere in your Zenko directory, if you followed the installation instructions closely, you will find it at Zenko/kubernetes/options.yaml.
+Though it may be located anywhere in your XDM directory, if you followed the installation instructions closely, you will find it at XDM/kubernetes/options.yaml.

 2. Add the following block to options.yaml: